johnzastrow/johnzastrow.github.io/_posts/2011-03-30-accessing-versioned-geodata-in-arcsde-with-sql.md

 This is excerpted from the following forum post:

-“We’re running SDE and have several featuresets with versioning turned on….
+"We're running SDE and have several featuresets with versioning turned on….
 We have numerous non-GIS applications that use SQL queries to access information from the spatial data.
-However, we don’t get all the features that I’m expecting to be returned.
-How do I access the features that have been added/deleted (and are, therefore, “hidden” from a straight SQL query)?”
+However, we don't get all the features that I'm expecting to be returned.
+How do I access the features that have been added/deleted (and are, therefore, "hidden" from a straight SQL query)?"

 As long as it is just the attributes that you are after, you can set up a multi-versioned view using sdetable.exe.